tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-security-guardrails.md

    Let's start with the `redis` database.

-   - Click in `Recommend a Policy`
+   - Click on `Recommend a Policy`

      ![recommend a policy](https://github.com/tigera-solutions/cc-aks-detect-block-network-attacks/assets/104035488/49051f38-af1e-4786-91c4-490367fefcf4)

-   - Select the `vote` namespace in the Namespace dropdown
+   - Select the `vote` namespace in the Namespace dropdown and click on the `Recommend` button to get the recommended policy.

      ![select namespace](https://github.com/tigera-solutions/cc-aks-detect-block-network-attacks/assets/104035488/8524b68e-2acc-4f7c-bb5f-8051b001317c)